pooley182/Plex-Meta-Manager-Wiki/Episodes-Attributes.md

 ### Tag Attributes

+You can add `.remove` to any tag attribute to only remove those tags i.e. `writer.remove`.

 You can add `.sync` to any tag attribute to sync all tags vs just appending the new ones i.e. `writer.sync`.

 | Name | Attribute | Allowed Values |